How you can offer trips and everything you need to know

 If you just want to publish a loose route online and would like to plan together with your TripMates, you should also create a post.

 Of course not!
 We invite everyone to become a TripLeader.
 You should have travel experience, but we are happy to help you with planning and the organization the trip.
-Just message us on Facebook or via e-mail at firstname.lastname@example.org.
+Just send us a message on Facebook, Instagram, Whatsapp or via e-mail at firstname.lastname@example.org.

 No, of course not.
 The trip you organize can be your first visit to the destination.
 Solid preparation is the most important requirement!
 (Have a look at "Who can become a TripLeader?")